 And please let’s not even get into her YouTube videos.
 Those crack me up with laughter every time I watch them.
 Baddest chic in the Kenyan fashion game thus far.

 Okay, I’m done now.
-Fan girl moment officially ceased.
+Fan girl moment officially over.
 For now.

 This is probably the newest blog in this underrated list.
 It is owned by Kenyan writer and Twitter bigwig called WaKimuyu (he hates being called a bigwig, hehe).

 He writes about different subjects from short stories to book reviews.
-But I especially enjoy his stories about being a young Kenyan bachelor, like him.
+But I especially enjoy his raw stories about being a young Kenyan bachelor.
+Kinda like him.

 Yup, he’s single ladies.
 Better look for him now before he becomes the next Jackson Biko.

-Allow me to start with the name of this blog.
-It is owned by a lovely Kenyan lady called Wendi.
+Allow me to start with the name of this artsy blog.
+It is run by a lovely Kenyan lady called Wendi.
 And she is at it while combining her two passions – art and IT.
 Genius, eh?

 Award for the most creative blog name should go to her, me thinks.

-I don’t know many people who do what she does, and that is showcase eye-catching art from Kenya and the whole world.
-As an artist herself, she shows us the new trends and her stance on modern art.
+I don’t know many people who do what she does, and that is showcase eye-catching art from Kenya and world.
+As a visual artist herself, she shows us the new trends and her stance on modern art.
 She also loves to highlight other creatives who inspire her.

-This Kenyan blog also includes cool animations and artsy videos that make the posts even more entertaining.
+This creative Kenyan blog also includes cool animations and videos that make the posts even more entertaining.
 If you are an art lover, this one is definitely for you.